Decide (album)

-Decide is the second studio album by the American actor and musician Joe Keery, under his alias Djo.
+Decide is the second studio album by the American actor and musician Joe Keery, under his stage name Djo.
 It was self-released under AWAL on September 16, 2022, and served as the follow-up to his previous album, Twenty Twenty (2019).
 Keery and Adam Thein entirely wrote and produced the album during the COVID-19 lockdowns, and recorded it at The Sound Factory in Los Angeles in late 2021.
 Marking a departure from his previous psychedelic rock sound, Decide is a synth-pop, synthwave, and alt-pop album.
 The lyrical content focuses on Keery's reflections on several themes and his anxiety about changes and identity.

 Upon its release, Decide was met with a positive reception from music critics, mainly for its lyricism and production.
 It was preceded by four singles: "Change", "Gloom", "Figure You Out", and "Half Life".
-In 2024, the track "End of Beginning" saw virality on social media and entered the US Billboard Hot 100 while it was released as the fifth single from the album.
+In 2024, the track "End of Beginning" saw virality on social media and entered the US Billboard Hot 100, leading it to be released as the fifth single.
 In parallel, Decide appeared on the national charts of Canada, Germany, Hungary, the Netherlands, and the United States.

 Background and development

 The American actor and musician Joe Keery started releasing music under the alias Djo in 2019, when he left the band Post Animal after three projects between 2015 and 2018.
 His debut studio album, Twenty Twenty, was released on September 13, 2019, and supported by three singles and concerts in the United States.
 NME received it positively.
 In an interview on The Tonight Show Starring Jimmy Fallon, Keery stated that the decision of performing under the name Djo was made after he had the idea to not be "directly connected" to him.
-He also plays wearing a wig, inspired by the entertainer Andy Kaufman.
-In an interview with NME, he said that it started to separate his musical career from Steve Harrington, his character in the series Stranger Things, but he then liked "the camaraderie that it creates".
+He also played wearing a wig, inspired by the entertainer Andy Kaufman.
+In an interview with NME, he said that he adopted the Djo stage name to separate his music career from Steve Harrington, the character he portrays in the Netflix series Stranger Things, but he then liked "the camaraderie that it creates".

 Keery and the producer Adam Thein started developing Decide in 2019, in parallel to a series of concerts in promotion of Twenty Twenty.
 They continued working on the album during the COVID-19 lockdowns through screen-shared Ableton sessions.
-The two were bandmates in Post Animal and also collaborated on Twenty Twenty.
+The two were collaborators in Post Animal and also collaborated on Twenty Twenty.
 In 2020, he told Rolling Stone that he was "recording for fun, downloading music".
 During the development of Decide, Keery had moments of "self-doubt", attached to his character in Stranger Things.
 Watching The Beatles: Get Back (2021) helped him; it showcases the Beatles creating their final studio album Let It Be (1970).
 Keery listened to the personal lyrics of the rapper and songwriter Kendrick Lamar, and took them as an indication to not "edit" himself on Decide, like he did with Twenty Twenty.
 In late 2021, they recorded the album at The Sound Factory in Los Angeles.